153/tweet-toot/README.md

+joejoe note 07/07/2019 on this fork: I don't know what I'm doing.
+I just made some changes to this project for myself, and I'm putting this up here.
+I also don't care to use Github, I'm busy.
+So if somehow this offends anyone tell me and I will delete the entire thing.

+joejoe usage note 07072019 2: To use this: Essentially follow the the original guy's notes BUT ... we are starting "my version" with the executution of toot.py NOT "run.py."
+So python3 toot.py when you want to run it on your server.
+ALSO we are using config.json for limited stuff, NOT the mastodon code and secret code...
+THAT all is in the newly created (for for this project), "list.txt."
+Self-explanatory but 0 at the start means to skip it, 1 means to post.
+ALSO the logging stinks, and it needs many changes, but it will get you started.

 # Tweet-Toot
 Tweet-Toot is a small Python3 project to convert a tweet to a toot.
 It's basically a Twitter relay for Mastodon.